taostat/.github/profile/README.md

 ## Awesome Taostats

 Want to see what people are building with taostats?
 Want to share your product?
 [Awesome Taostats](https://github.com/taostat/awesome-taostats) is a listing of products built with our API.
-Add your app!